-After the Adapter's driver and utility has been installed, the adapter's tray icon, in or in the utility of the utility does not run, you can run the utility by clicking: Start All programs Ralink Wireless > Ralink Wireless Utility.
+After the Adapter's driver and utility has been installed, the adapter's tray icon, and or M, will appear in your system tray.
+It means the utility is running on your system.
+If the utility does not run, you can run the utility by clicking: Start> All programs> Ralink Wireless > Ralink Wireless Utility.
 If the icon still does not appear, the driver or utility may be installed incorrectly or the adapter is unplugged, please try again.